ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 * Control checksum coverage on sending or receiving:
-  This boolean property specifies whether the application considers it useful to enable / disable / configure a checksum when sending Content, or decide whether to require a checksum or not when receiving Content.
+  This boolean property specifies whether the application considers it useful to enable / disable / configure a checksum when sending data, or decide whether to require a checksum or not when receiving data.
   This property applies to Connections and Connection Groups.
 This is not a strict requirement, as it signifies a reduction in reliability.
 The default is full checksum coverage without being able to change it, and